senadawr/CMSC302-IMRAD/README.md

-# CMSC302-IMRAD
-Algorithm Analysis of Huffman Trees and Codes

 # Huffman Coding Compression & Decompression

 This project implements file compression and decompression using Huffman coding in Python.
 It includes benchmarking tools to measure the efficiency of the compression algorithm.